wwy1515/2D-Flip-simulator/README.md

 3. create a 'external' folder under the path: Falcor\Source\Samples\GridFluidSim\ and clone the latest eigen library there.
 4. build(There will be some error because of warnings given by VS, just ignore them).

-To do list: 1.extend the simulator to 3D.
+To do list:
+ 1.Extend the simulator to 3D.
-            2.add vorticity confinement.
+ 2.Add levelset methods so that simulating smoke will be supported.
+Add a MacCormack method solver for advecting smoke.
+ 3.Add vorticity confinement or other post-processing techniques.
-            3.coupling dynamic rigid bodies.
+ 4.Coupling dynamic rigid bodies.
+ 5.Add openVDB support.